Discover the Top 9 Surprising Health Benefits of Betel Leaf (Paan Leaf)

 2. Boosts Oral Health

-The strong antibacterial qualities of betel leaves aid in the fight against oral pathogens, minimize the development of plaque, and stop foul breath.
+The strong antibacterial qualities of betel leaves aid in the fight against oral pathogens, minimise the development of plaque, and stop foul breath.
 Chewing betel leaves on a regular basis helps improve gum health, prevent tooth decay, and maintain good oral hygiene.

 3. Supports Respiratory Health